tsmatz/minecraft-rl-on-ray-cluster/Readme.md

 ## Prerequisites

-This example is the cluster version of [this repo](https://github.com/tsmatz/malmo-maze-sample), in which the agent will learn to solve the maze using frame pixels.
+This example is the cluster version of [this repo](https://github.com/tsmatz/malmo-maze-sample), in which the agent will learn to solve the maze in Minecraft using frame pixels.

 In this example, I assume Ubuntu 18.04.
-This example requires much resources for running workloads and you should then use powerful machines.
+This example will require much resources for running workloads and I then recommend that you should use powerful machines.
 (Here I used Standard D3 v2 (4 vcpus, 14 GB memory) VM on Microsoft Azure.)

 Before running this example, please install and configure the required software as follows.

 ```
+# Upgrade PIP
 sudo apt-get update
 sudo apt-get -y install python3-pip
 sudo -H pip3 install --upgrade pip

-# Install Java 8 for running Minecraft client
+# Install Java 8 for building and running Minecraft client
 sudo apt-get install -y openjdk-8-jdk
 echo -e "export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64" >> ~/.bashrc
 source ~/.bashrc